madeline-scyphers/Procyon-Wiki/docs/Factions/Borniko Syndicate.md

   - Nals E (Urboticist, gearhead, muscled).
   - MaxiMillions (arrogant, expert infiltrator, gorgeous).
   - Pip (mystic xeno, small, unsettling).
-turf: A former [[Factions/Counters Guild|Factions/Counters Guild]] shadow repository that the Syndicate managed to erase from the Guild ledgers.
+turf: A former [Counters Guild](./Counters%2520Guild.md#) shadow repository that the Syndicate managed to erase from the Guild ledgers.
 quirks: Joining the Borniko Syndicate involves pulling off a heist that impresses the leadership.
 situation: The Borniko have been working on bigger and bigger heists.
 ---